High Performance Git

 git refs verify --strict

 The reftable/ directory makes the backend choice concrete, and git refs verify --strict confirms Git can read the ref database coherently.
+Reftable aims at several problems at once:

 git refs Makes Backend Operations Explicit

-git refs is a newer command.
+git refs is a newer command in this part of Git.
 If git refs -h fails on your machine, stop there and treat the rest of this section as newer-build territory.
+It collects backend operations in one place instead of scattering them across lower-level plumbing.
+The command family is still fairly small: the backend-oriented subcommands that matter most here are migrate and verify, alongside list, exists, and optimize.

 Two limits matter immediately: git refs migrate does not work in repositories that have worktrees, and Git cannot block concurrent writes while the migration is running.
-If scheduled maintenance is active, unregister it first.
-Treat ref-backend migration like storage maintenance, not like a harmless foreground convenience command.
+If scheduled maintenance is active, unregister it first, and treat ref-backend migration like storage maintenance rather than a harmless foreground convenience command.
+A safe rehearsal should start with capability and concurrency checks:

 git --version